baraamallah/HARMUN_TRACKER/README.md

     *   Refer to the [Firebase Firestore Security Rules documentation](https://firebase.google.com/docs/firestore/security/get-started).

 2.  🔑 **Environment Variables for Firebase Config**:
-    *   Move your `firebaseConfig` from `src/lib/firebase.ts` to environment variables (e.g., `.env.local` for local, and configure them in your hosting provider's settings).
+    *   Ensure your hosting provider is configured with the same `NEXT_PUBLIC_FIREBASE_...` environment variables that you have in your `.env.local` file.
-    *   Prefix public environment variables with `NEXT_PUBLIC_`.
+    *   **DO NOT hardcode Firebase config in `src/lib/firebase.ts` for production builds.** The current setup reads from environment variables.

-    *   This protects your API keys and other sensitive Firebase project details.
+3.  🚪 **Admin Roles & Signup (Future Enhancement)**:

-3.  🚪 **Admin Login Page & Route Protection**:
+    *   The current login (`/auth/login`) allows any user created in Firebase Auth (Email/Password provider) to access the main admin dashboard (`/`).
-    *   Implement a proper login page/flow using Firebase Authentication (e.g., Email/Password, Google Sign-In) for regular administrators to access the main dashboard (`/`).
+    *   For more granular control (distinguishing regular admins from other users), you'll need to implement a role system (e.g., store a `role: 'admin'` field in Firestore for users) and check this role after login or in middleware.
-    *   Protect the `/` route so that only authenticated admins can access it.
-You can use Next.js middleware or higher-order components for this.
+    *   Consider how new admin accounts will be created (e.g., only by the superior admin).

 4.  🛠️ **Build-time Error Checks**:
     *   In `next.config.ts`, consider setting: